standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * Ask someone in a similar role at another organization if they could reuse the codebase and what that would entail.
 * Codebase is in use by multiple parties or in multiple contexts.
+* Check that no personal or organizational data, tokens, or passwords used in production systems are included in the codebase or documentation.

 ## Policy makers: what you need to do